contao/core-bundle/README.md

     php-http/guzzle6-adapter:^1.1
 ```

-Note that you can exchange the `php-http/guzzle6-adapter` package with any other [HTTP client implementation][4].
-If you already have an HTTP client implementation, you can omit the package entirely.
+Note that you can exchange the `php-http/guzzle6-adapter` package with any
+other [HTTP client implementation][4].
+If you already have an HTTP client
+implementation, you can omit the package entirely.

 ## Configuration

-Be sure to configure the `DATABASE_URL` in your environment, either using environment
+Configure the `DATABASE_URL` in your environment, either using environment
 variables or by using the [Dotenv component][7].

-Add the Contao routes to your `config/routing.yaml` file, and be sure to load the
+Add the Contao routes to your `config/routing.yaml` file, and be sure to load
-`ContaoCoreBundle` at the very end, so the catch all route does not catch your application routes:
+the `ContaoCoreBundle` at the very end, so the catch all route does not catch
+your application routes.

 ```yml
 ContaoInstallationBundle: